-Join Roy Sivan for an in-depth discussion in this video Connecting the two views (list and single), part of AngularJS and WordPress: Building a Single-Page Application.
+Join Roy Sivan for an in-depth discussion in this video Connecting the two views (list and single), part of Building a Single-Page Application with AngularJS and WordPress.

 - Now that we have both the listing view…and the detail view working…with the URLs appropriately,…let's connect the two.…I'm going to go ahead to Sublime,…and open up the list view,…and I'm going to put in an a tag.…Normally, in HTML, you would use the href…as you're referring, and you'll pass in the URL there.…Since we're using Angular UI router,…we're actually going to use UI sref,…which stands for the state,…and here the state is detail, passing in the post.id…lets the detail know which ID it needs to go to.…